Oral Surgery and Wisdom Teeth

 Wisdom Teeth Removal in North York

 We have been practicing oral surgery and wisdom teeth removal for over 40 years.
-Our team of experienced and caring professionals only use the latest techniques and technologies to perform these procedures at our state-of-the-art clinic.
+Our team of experienced and caring dentists only use the latest techniques and technologies to perform these procedures at our state-of-the-art clinic.

 Wisdom teeth removal can be safely done while you are sleeping by an Oral Maxillofacial Surgeon at our office.
 This way you don’t remember or feel anything while your wisdom teeth are being extracted.